Back to blog

 On Google Cloud’s H100 VM, the standard on‑demand rate is around $11.06 per GPU‑hour.
 Third-party trackers indicate that the big three clouds span roughly $9–$13 per H100 hour, once regional uplifts and mandatory support tiers are factored in.
 At those prices, a single week‑long fine‑tune of a 70 B‑parameter model breaks six figures before the first inference token is served.

-CUDO offers the H100 on-demand starting at $2.25 per hour, which is a 70–80% discount with no long-term commitment.
+CUDO offers the H100 on demand at $2.25 per hour, which is a 70–80% discount with a long-term commitment.
 A recent benchmark study demonstrated how those lower prices can make a difference to your workloads.

 Read more here: Real-world-gpu-benchmarks